If Your Claim for Osteoarthritis Disability Is Denied

 Millions of Americans suffer from osteoarthritis disability.
 A degenerative joint disease, the condition can be severely debilitating and the pain can be unrelenting.
 Osteoarthritis can make it difficult to make it through the day, and many victims of this disorder lose their ability to work.

 Even so, disability claims for osteoarthritis are routinely denied.
-Our denial of benefits lawyers have helped Social Security disability claimants, disabled Veterans, and insurance policyholders in their fight to overturn denied claims for osteoarthritis disability benefits.
+Our denial of benefits lawyers have helped long term disability (LTD) insurance policyholders, Social Security disability claimants and disabled Veterans in their fight to overturn denied claims for osteoarthritis disability benefits.

 - chronic pain

 - stiffness and loss of motion of the joint

 - synovitis (swelling caused by fluid in or near the joint)

 - enlargement of joints, such as bony knobs on finger joints